aakashk99/coding-projects/README.md

-# Python-Projects
+# Coding-Projects

-Collection of Python Scripts and Projects I have worked on in my free time.
+Collection of Python, Java, and HTML/CSS Scripts and Projects I have worked on in my free time.

-# Scripts and Projects:
+# Python Scripts and Projects:

 count.py:
 Takes user input and counts up from one to a number or counts down from a number to one